-Found singly during the day under slabs and stones out foraging for food at night over shallow waters of lagoons, coral and rocky reefs and in tide-pools.
+Found singly, during the day under slabs and stones, foraging for food at night, over shallow waters, of lagoons, coral and rocky reefs, and in tide-pools.
 Shiny shells collected by locals for both food and their shells.

 Length - 8cm

 Cypraeidae have beautiful shells and equally beautiful mantles.